JetBrains/guide/site/java/tips/resolve-merge-conflicts/index.md

 ![Ignore Code Change](ignore-change.png)

-To ignore a code change, click on the **X**.
+To ignore a code change, click on **X**.
 This means that the change is disregarded from the selected view (Left or Right).
 Ignoring code changes means that they are not applied to the Result view.

 ### Finish Merging

 ![Save Changes to Finish Merging](finish-merging.png)

-When you have successfully resolved all your merge conflicts, IntelliJ IDEA will prompt you that **All Changes have been processed**.
+When you have successfully resolved all your merge conflicts, IntelliJ IDEA will prompt you that _All Changes have been processed_.
 When you press **Apply** the conflicts in the file are all resolved.